jiristo/web_jiristo/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a data scientist and research associate with a master's degree in Applied Economics.
+I am a data scientist with a master's degree in Applied Economics.
 Consequently, I am passionate about technology and data that generate economic value.
-Currently, I work on deep learning based recommender systems with A.I.
-Socratic Circles (AISC) research team.
+Currently, I am working on two projects at two different companies; forecasting engine and a recommender system respectively.
 I solve business problems through the broad-based application of data science and creativity.
-For example, I co-developed a launch sequence (genetic algorithm) for innovative drugs.
-The solution helps a European pharmaceutic company to maximize product revenue by 17%.
+For example, I use visualization tools to encover insight that can later I embed into robust models but still explainable models.